 Creating web 2.0s for the sole purpose of placing a backlink is a gray hat tactic.
-That means there is risk in using this tactic.
+That means there is risk using this tactic.
 With that said, if you mix in other quality backlinks, then you will reduce your risk.
 Like I explain in this article about PBNs, gray hat backlinks should comprise a small portion of your link profile.
 Think of these backlinks are your “risky” investments.

 How to Build a “Super” Web 2.0

 Let me start out by saying that this is a tedious process.
-But, if you want to reduce risk, then you will have no problem with the amount of work involved.
+But, if you want to reduce risk, then you should have no problem with the amount of work involved.
 The good news is you don’t need a ton of these properties because of the quality and relevancy.

 Think of this process as if you were creating a real website.
 Your days of playing with single-page web 2.0s are over.

 Step 1: Sign-Up for 5-10 Different Web 2.0 Platforms

 Good news, I have compiled a list of 50 + free web 2.0s where you can start getting links form today.
 All you have to do is share the post below and you will unlock an excel document with all the sites and the domain authority (DA) for each.
 Go now:

 * Make sure you verify your email address after creating the accounts or your property will be deleted or inactive.

 Here are some steps I routinely follow when creating a new web 2.0:

 Place your target keyword in the URL: some people freak out about doing this.
 But there is no need to because it’s no different than creating an exact match domain.
 To make the property more “natural” consider adding extra words like: “keywordexperts.wordpress.com” or “mrtargetkeyword.blogger.com”.